 How to Advocate for Yourself in Social Situations With a Rare Disease

 Learning how to advocate for yourself can be challenging.
-It's certainly a learning process, and it is often difficult to stick up for oneself in social situations.
+Sticking up for yourself in social situations is a journey.

-When first explaining my conditions, I certainly had several loved ones in my life who just didn't get it.
+When first explaining my conditions, some loved ones just didn't get it.
 I remember my (now ex) boyfriend saying, "You're making a mountain out of a molehill," when I was diagnosed with a severe and life-altering autoimmune condition.

-I started collecting a list of online articles from reputable organizations that I could send to loved ones to help explain different components of my condition.
-I think that when people are not open to receiving information during a conversation, a letter with links to resources can provide an alternative route to understanding.
-Some people learn better through reading or getting an outside perspective, and letters and articles are something they can read, reflect on, and return to later.
+I started collecting online articles from reputable organizations.
+I sent these to loved ones to help explain my condition.
+I think that when people are not open to listening during a conversation, a letter with links to resources offers another way to understand.
+Some people learn better through reading.
+Letters and articles are something they can read, reflect on, and return to later.

 This is one that I had to learn early on.
-I found myself constantly apologizing in situations that involved accommodations for my medical conditions; I didn't want to be labeled difficult in other people's minds.
+I found myself constantly apologizing when asking for accommodations.
+I didn't want to be labeled "difficult" in other people's minds.

 Then, one of my friends helped teach me this lesson.
 She told me, "Jessica, STOP apologizing.
 This is your health.
 It's not optional.
 It's something you NEED."